Our guest post is written by our intern, Quinn Underwood.

 And what is the beginning?

-It is that most fundamental business query, be it “How will our customers react to these new products?” or, “How will raising prices effect the sales of this product?”
+It is that most fundamental business query, be it “How will our web visitors react to these new products?” or, “How will raising prices effect the sales of this product?”

 There’s no need for complexity when it comes to your central business question; brevity is the soul of wit.
 Removing irrelevant information from review becomes increasing difficult as the impetus for analyzing the data in the first place becomes obscured.
 This results in increasingly irrelevant findings and lost time and ballooning budgets.
 Market research helps maintain the necessary focus throughout analysis of big data, increasing the value of findings and streamlining your use of Big Data.